-The existing The Foundation for Hispanic Education Board, comprised of 9 members, has significant training in financial oversight and evaluation.
-Board members have backgrounds in education, business, finance, fundraising, and nonprofit management.
+The existing The Foundation for Hispanic Education (TFHE) Board of Trustees, comprised of fourteen members, has significant training in financial oversight and evaluation.
+Board members have backgrounds in education, business, finance, fundraising, and nonprofit management with extensive ties to the Silicon Valley nonprofit industry.

 Edward Alvarez, Chairman